 You might also need some other smaller equipment based on your own needs such as a music stand or headphones.

-Choose The Best Piano Bench
+Best Piano Bench

 This bench is sturdy enough that it can function as your main bench if you have a console, or as a good gig bench if you need to carry your digital piano with you.